Linear response study of collisionless spin drag: Microscopic description of the collisionless drag from linear response theory

 Let us specialize here to the case where the two components have equal masses $m_A=m_B=m$ and densities $n_A=n_B=n$, the generalization being quite straightforward.
-Consider the density (spin) current $\mathbf{j}_{d(s)}=\mathbf{j}_A \pm \mathbf{j}_B$ and their respective response functions:
+The density structure factor satisfies the f-sum rule (see, e.g., \cite{PinNoz}, Vol. I, Chapter 4):